dys525/COVID-19-Data-Visualization-AI-Hackathon/README.md

 ## Contents

-Key questions I want to ask and solve:
+Key questions I want to ask, solve and evaluate:

 1. Where are the most dangerous regions of Seoul (places that infected people visited